zouloux/reflex-dom/README.md

 Things missing from Preact :
 - Not so much I guess ?

+### Atomic updates

+Reflex will implement atomic updates for states.
+Which means that when a state changes, not all the component is diffed, but only the affected dom nodes.
+See Jason Miller post : https://twitter.com/_developit/status/1549001036802625536

 ### Performances

 Reflex goal is to be __as performant as possible__ and __as light as possible__.
-Reflex will never be as performant than Solid (because of Virtual DOM), but will easily be more performant than React or Preact in a lot of cases.
+Reflex will never be as performant than Solid (because of Virtual DOM), but targets to be as performant as Preact and more performant than React in a lot of cases.

-Library weight will be around `4kb gzipped`.
+Library weight will be around `3kb gzipped`.
 It may be a bit more if we add some useful features.
 Not used features can be tree-shaken thanks to your bundler (like Parcel or Vite).
 [See note](./CODEGOLF.md) about code golfing.
+Reflex performances are still not very high (around the same as React), but will be better latter with the same feature scope.

 ### Demos